-here function $u_0(z = x + i y)$ must be (anti-)rational for energy to be finite.
-In that case degree of the function gives topological charge $N$ of configuration, whereas Noether charge $Q$ takes finite value when $|N| \geq 2 $.
+here, the function $u_0(z = x + i y)$ must be (anti)rational for energy to be finite.
+In that case, the degree of the function gives topological charge $N$ of the configuration, whereas the Noether charge $Q$ takes a finite value when $|N| \geq 2 $.